Contact us for more insights on the foundation and our cause

 About Us

-The Foundation for the Responsible Administration of Emergency Medicines is a non-profit organization dedicated to awareness and education of issues surrounding opioid overdose and the emergency administration of naloxone.
+The Foundation for the Responsible Administration of Emergency Medicines is a non-profit organization dedicated to teaching members of society to recognize the signs and symptoms of an opioid overdose and respond by administering naloxone in an overdose emergency.

 The Opioid Crisis By the Numbers